 HEPS OSHC will ensure that parents and children have access to quality childcare that is appropriate to their needs, regardless of income, social, religious or cultural backgrounds, gender or abilities.
-We primarily provide care for Plympton Primary School Children aged between 5 and 12.
-We are able to provide care for early high school age children and students from other schools if there are places available.
-The service also follows the priority of access guidelines set down by the Commonwealth Department of Family and Community Services.
+We primarily provide care for Heathcote East Public-School children aged between 5 and 12.
+We can provide care for early high school age children and students from other schools if there are places available.
+The Service also follows the priority of access guidelines set down by the Commonwealth Department of Family and Community Services.
 These guidelines will be balanced with the principles of non - discriminatory access and inclusion.